LKFrederiksen/Cryptocarya/3_Biogeography/README.md

 All biogeographical analyses were undertaken in the programming language [R]() using  [BioGeoBears](https://github.com/nmatzke/BioGeoBEARS) v. [(Matzke et al., 2013)]().
 Documentation for all the methods used can be found [here](http://phylo.wikidot.com/biogeobears).
 The outgroup was excluded from these analyses.

-For each of the three analyses a folder including all required files and the outputs of the analyses has been uploaded.
-The scripts run, should be run from within this folder.
-Remember to change paths in the script within the folder at the location placed on your device.
+For each of the three analyses a folder including all required files to run the analyses has been uploaded.
+To run the analyses, the analyses should be run within each of the respective folders.
+Remember to change paths in the script within the folder to the location of the folder on your device.

+For the 'Ancestral range estimation' the folders also include the output.
+This is not the case for the BSM analysis, as the output is too space consuming to be uploaded.

 ## Ancestral range estimation